jevgenik/manuals/source/files/software/docker.rst

 1. `Docker Intallation Guide <https://docs.docker.com/engine/install/_>`_

-2. After installation, add your user to the docker group to avoid using sudo when you use the docker command.
+2. After installation, add your user to the docker group to avoid using sudo when you use the docker command:
    ``sudo usermod -aG docker $USER``